 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the vial after EXP.
+Do not use this medicine after the expiry date which is stated on the carton and vial label after EXP.
 The expiry date refers to the last day of that month.

 Store in a refrigerator (2 C – 8 C).
 Do not freeze, discard any vial that has been frozen.

-If the dose you want to use is refrigerated, remove the vial from the refrigerator and allow it to come to room temperature before using it.

 Alternatively, ARIKAYCE liposomal can be stored at room temperature below 25 °C, but only for up to 4 weeks.
 Once at room temperature, any unused medicinal product must be discarded at the end of 4 weeks.

-This medicine is a milky white liquid in a clear vial.
-Do not use if you notice change in colour or any small lumps floating in the vial.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 6. Contents of the pack and other information